Applications Now Closed.

-Our school finder tool lets families quickly locate TEFA schools in their area.
+Our finder tool lets families quickly locate participating schools and education services in their area.
 Open the interactive map to start your search.
-New schools are added regularly!
+New participants are added regularly!

 Women speaking to child with hearing aid